Funisher-code/Coursera_Capstone/report/COVID-19_Safe_And_Efficient_Food_Deliveries.md

 ### Weighting

 A possible solution to make better recommendations would be to introduce weighting.
-To address our two real-world examples we could use weights for cases:
+To address our two real-world examples we could use weights for real world use cases:

 - do items need to be refrigerated?
 - are heavy items included?